Thousands of us want to bring our dog to work but many managers are still against it for a variety of reasons.

 Make your workplace more fun with a dog

 Dogs are usually doing something funny or cute even if they’re just sitting watching you, sleeping or tilting their head adorably at the noise the water filter makes.
-It gets people talking, laughing and smiling, if you don’t think this could benefit your workplace then you either work in a library or an extremely boring company.
+It gets people talking, laughing and smiling, if you don’t think this could benefit your workplace then you probably work in a library.

 Want an easy way to get to know your colleagues better?

-Lunchtimes at the office can be dull, everyone sits at the table to eat their sandwich, discuss the weather or bemoan the lack of sales today and the fact they can’t wait to get home.
+Lunchtimes at the office can be dull, everyone sits at the table to eat their sandwich, discuss the fact they can’t wait to get home.

 Bring a dog to the office and there is a whole new world of possibilities!
-Gone are the mind-numbing conversations and instead you and your dog-friendly colleagues can head to the park together for half an hour where you can have a great time and bond over the love of your four-legged friend!
+You and your dog-friendly colleagues can head to the park together for half an hour.
+You can have a great time and bond over the love of your four-legged friend!
 Everyone gets back to work happy and energized, boosted to keep going for the rest of the day!
 That’s a clear benefit to even to even the most rigid of manager’s right?